Sri Lanka v England cricket 2021 – TV and radio schedule

 Check out all the TV and radio information for the cricket as Sri Lanka and England go head-to-head

-Ben Stokes is being rested for this one, so the onus may fall on captain Joe Root’s shoulders to dig deep and come up big if things get hairy.
+And with Ben Stokes being rested for the tour of Sri Lanka, captain Root stepped up to deliver an almighty first innings.

-Adil Rashid, Moeen Ali and Ben Foakes are also left at home for this one – Ali due to a positive COVID test – but absences on both sides should all add up to an enthralling tour.
+Root will have been keen to begin 2021 on the right foot and his squad are certainly living up to expectations so far on their travels.

-England fared well during a stunted 2020 schedule on the Test front and have edged Sri Lanka 6-4 in Test series since the turn of the century.
+England fared well during a stop-start 2020 schedule on the Test front and have edged Sri Lanka 6-4 in Test series since the turn of the century.

-Root will be keen to begin 2021 on the right foot and for his men to prove their mettle beyond Stokes ahead of a busy period that involves an extensive tour of India between February and March.
+We hope you’re ready for a few early starts in the coming weeks due to the time difference, but those who make the effort could be rewarded with more sublime cricket as the days wear on.

 Check out the all the dates, times, TV and radio schedules for Sri Lanka v England.